 [Alternative 3: Amend to source based on some type of market, non-COP, sourcing.
 One example is MN law: The numerator of the receipts factor includes receipts from services not otherwise apportioned under this section if the services are received in this state.
 For the purposes of this section, services provided to a corporation, partnership, or trust shall only be attributed to this state if the corporation, partnership, or trust has a fixed place of doing business in this state.
 If the state where the services are received is not readily determinable or is a state where the corporation, partnership, or trust does not have a fixed place of doing business, the services shall be deemed to be received in this state if the location of the office of the customer from which the services were ordered in the regular course of the customer's trade or business is in this state.
-If the ordering office cannot be determined, the services are billed is in this state.]
+If the ordering office cannot be determined, the services shall be deemed to be received in this state if the office of the customer to which the services are billed is in this state.]